sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 In the `S3 Console` we can see the `acm-backup-log` currently present in the `S3 Console`
 ![](https://i.imgur.com/PgnhKsz.png)

-For the sake of this article the backup process is terminated.
-As already mentione in a _production environment_ definitively more is needed, generally I can report:
+For the sake of this article, the backup process is finished.
+As already mentioned in a _production environment_ definitively more is needed.
+Gnerally we could cite :
  * error handling
  * backup frequency
  * S3 storage space handling